Check the most commonly asked questions

 - Local authority or foster care leaver – evidence of pathway plan, correspondence from social worker or personal advisor

-- Scottish Child Benefit – relevant award letter or screenshot from bank statement, must show name and address
+- Scottish Child Payment – relevant award letter or screenshot from bank statement, must show name and address

 Photocopies, electronic documents, images, and screenshots are acceptable forms of evidence.
 Please do not send official documentation by post.

 Please give us as much information about the applicants’ situations as possible.
 We are looking to understand the challenges they are facing, any detail about the impact of the cost of living crisis, their housing situation, fuel poverty percentage, debt issues or any further detail you feel is relevant.
 The more information you can give us will help us when considering your application.

 Once you have submitted the application form, and all required evidence, our team will process your application and make a payment from the fund.
 Depending on how the applicant pays for fuel, the payment will go directly to their supplier, or may be sent to you as a voucher:

 Payment will be made directly to the energy supplier (with correct customer information / account numbers for energy suppliers being provided, please ensure account numbers are correct.
 Once ADS issues the payment, it may take up to 14 days for suppliers to credit customer accountsPrepayment Customers, please ensure customer details (phone number/Email are correct so voucher can be issued:

 - Post Office – Payment of Post office vouchers will be processed weekly on a Thursday.
 The vouchers should be received by Wednesday the following week.